To understand the likely causes of distracted driving and its possible effects.

 To help sum up the ideas in the lesson, have a discussion with your class that touches on the main ideas of the learning goals.
 You can ask students questions like those found on the teacher sheet.

-In December 2011, the National Transportation Safety Review Board recommended that drivers be banned from using personal electronic devices -- including via handsfree means -- while operating a vehicle in order to lessen the likelihood of distracted driving.
+No call, no text, no update behind the wheel is a report from the National Transportation Safety Review Board from December 2011 that recommended that drivers be banned from using personal electronic devices—including via handsfree means—while operating a vehicle in order to lessen the likelihood of distracted driving.